amynic/AINights/bonus-content.md

 > If you have any issues running Postman, API Development Environment you can always run the REST API requests within the API docs for [sentiment analysis](https://northeurope.dev.cognitive.microsoft.com/docs/services/TextAnalytics.V2.0/operations/56f30ceeeda5650db055a3c9/?WT.mc_id=ainights-github-amynic) and [key phrase extraction](https://northeurope.dev.cognitive.microsoft.com/docs/services/TextAnalytics.V2.0/operations/56f30ceeeda5650db055a3c6/?WT.mc_id=ainights-github-amynic).
 Select the data centre you are using and then enter your key in the box provided along with the sample body sample used in Postman

-## Task: Microsoft Azure Cognitive Services - Text Analytics in a Container
+## Task B: Microsoft Azure Cognitive Services - Text Analytics in a Container

 Demo based on the Azure Documentation: [Install and run Text Analytics containers](https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-install-containers/?WT.mc_id=ainights-github-amynic)